LasithaAmarasinghe/Foody/README.md

 ## ✨ Features

-- **🔐 User Authentication**: Secure login and registration system using Flask and SQLite.
+- **User Authentication**: Secure login and registration system using Flask and SQLite.
-- **📱 Responsive Design**: The website is fully responsive and works seamlessly on all devices.
+- **Responsive Design**: The website is fully responsive and works seamlessly on all devices.
-- **🍽️ Interactive Menu**: Displays appetizers, main courses, and desserts in a clean, grid-based layout.
+- **Interactive Menu**: Displays appetizers, main courses, and desserts in a clean, grid-based layout.
-- **📩 Contact Form**: Allows users to send messages directly from the website.
+- **Contact Form**: Allows users to send messages directly from the website.
-- **🗺️ Google Maps Integration**: Displays the restaurant's location using an embedded Google Map.
+- **Google Maps Integration**: Displays the restaurant's location using an embedded Google Map.
-- **🎠 Carousel**: A rotating image carousel in the **About Us** section.
+- **Carousel**: A rotating image carousel in the **About Us** section.
-- **✨ Hover Effects**: Interactive hover effects on menu items and buttons.
+- **Hover Effects**: Interactive hover effects on menu items and buttons.
-- **💎 Modern Glassmorphism UI Design**: The registration and sign-up pages feature a sleek, frosted-glass effect.
+- **Modern Glassmorphism UI Design**: The registration and sign-up pages feature a sleek, frosted-glass effect.

 ## 🛠️ Technologies Used